-You may apply for information at any time by completing the Family law/property settlement - application for superannuation information form, and Form 6 declaration.
+You may apply for information and receive it at any time by completing the Family law/property settlement-application for superannuation information form and the Form 6 declaration.
 It is not necessary for a separation to have occurred before starting this process.